panzerdp/dmitripavlutin.com/posts/168-vue-ref-reactive/index.md

 If you landed on this post, you probably have a basic understanding of Vue reactivity.

 However, like me, you might be asking yourself the eternal question: what are the main differences between `ref()` and `reactive()`?
-And when would you use one or another?
+And when to use one or another?

 Let's find the answer together.